RycBrownrigg/Cross-Chain_Content_Rights_Management_Service/Phase 1 - Comprehensive Research & Literature Review (Weeks 1-6)/Weeks 1-2 Literature Search & Review/3.) Review of Polkadot Architecture/Review of Polkadot Architecture.md

 The ink! smart contracts are fundamental: SubscriptionManager.rs manages recurring access, PayPerView.rs handles one-time tokens, and PurchaseVerification.rs facilitates ownership transfers.
 The safety features of Rust and the efficiency of WebAssembly (WASM) are well-suited to the project's low-latency objectives, with integration achieved through Substrate chain extensions for state management.

-XCM facilitates seamless cross-chain rights transfers, such as subscription activations, between parachains or via Ethereum bridges, using instructions for asset movements and remote execution.
-This approach addresses the research question on interoperability, thereby promoting economic efficiency by reducing fees and enabling transparent revenue-sharing.
+XCM facilitates seamless cross-chain rights transfers, such as subscription activations between parachains or through Ethereum bridges, utilizing instructions for asset movements and remote executions.
+This approach addresses the research question concerning interoperability, thereby promoting economic efficiency through the reduction of fees and enabling transparent revenue management sharing.

-Overall, these components establish a scalable, interoperable framework that enables creators, as outlined in the methodology and evaluation phases.
+Overall, these components establish a scalable and interoperable framework that enables creators, as delineated in the methodology and evaluation phases.